stscoundrel/emma/README.md

 ### What's in the name?

 Emma is a feminine given name in multiple languages and countries.
-How it came to represent storage in this libray is a verse from an urban poet in Kannelmäki, Finland, where he rhymes his "stash" with her grandmothers name, Emma.
+How it came to represent storage in this libray is a verse from an urban poet in Kannelmäki, Finland, where he rhymes his "stash" with his grandmothers name, Emma.

 _"Mummolassa jemma ja mummon nimi Emma"_